POLICY HUB

 Sustainable energy

 Many argue the sheer Co2 needed to make, construct and run a wind turbine will never be made up in the life of the turbine.
 Others point to the problem we have marrying new technology with old infrastructure - especially with electricity distribution.
-We’ll tackle the issue in a way you can understand.
+We will tackle the issue in a way you can understand.

 CLICK - PRELIMINARY BRIEF